Welcome, Guest |

 · For metric drawings, when the AutoCAD Insertion Scale units are set to Unitless, the Export KML command converts the metric units to equivalent inch values.
 When the units are set to Feet, the Export KML command converts the metric units to equivalent foot values.

-Posted by: HUN - 11-23-2019, 02:31 AM - Forum: AutoCAD - No Replies
+Posted by: HUN - 11-23-2019, 02:31 AM - Forum: AutoCAD

 Spatial Manager™ for AutoCAD